sageherz/Qrex-Flight-Testing/README.md

 # Qrex Flight Testing
-Repository containing codes and directions on how to create mission files for Qrex, connect to Raspberry Pi computers on both outdoor and indoor Qrex, and record data files.
+Repository containing codes and directions on how to create mission files for Qrex, connect to Raspberry Pi computers on both outdoor and indoor Qrex, and recording data files.

 ## Creating a Mission File
 There are two codes required to create mission files: ```qrexMissionWrapper_2.mat``` and ```writeMission_2.mat``` (both are included for download in this repository).
 To create a mission file, call the function ```qrexMissionWrapper_2``` and fill all function fields.
 A description of the fields are as follows: